Yunnan Spotlight Experiences

 Starting from Dali, you will drive for about 1½ hours to get to the ancient town of Jianchuan.
 It used to be an important stop on the Tea Horse Road.
 It is regarded as the cultural center of the Bai nationality.
 The residential houses, the city gates, the temples, and the bridges are still in the ancient Bai style.

 To help you understand the Bai culture, we will introduce you to a handicraft of the Bai nationality — Buzha.
-It comprises colorful cloth with embroidery and wormwood to keep insects and evil spirits away.
 You will visit a workshop belonging to a Buzha master in the ancient town to discover this beautiful folk art and see the excellent skill involved.
 You will meet people who love and protect their nationality's culture.

 If you would like to experience the culture of the Naxi nationality, visit Baisha Village at the foot of Jade Dragon Snow Mountain.